-SOC 1101/SO 101 Elements of Sociology BS Core
+SOC 1101 Elements of Sociology BS Core

-3 cl hrs, 3 cr Perspectives on sociology as an analytical science.
+Perspectives on sociology as an analytical science.
 The emphasis is on concepts, hypotheses and theories which explain social behavior and social change.
-Prerequisite: CUNY certification in reading and writing
+Prerequisite: CUNY proficiency in reading and writing

-SOC 1102/SO 102 Urban Sociology BS Core
+SOC 1102 Urban Sociology BS Core

-3 cl hrs, 3 cr A sociological perspective on the nature and origins of the modern city, and the community of life in relation to the urban metropolis.
-Prerequisite: CUNY certification in reading and writing
+A sociological perspective on the nature and origins of the modern city, and the community of life in relation to the urban metropolis.
+Prerequisite: CUNY proficiency in reading and writing

-SOC 1103/SO 103 The Family BS Core
+SOC 1103 The Family BS Core

-3 cl hrs, 3 cr The family viewed as an institution and social group.
+The family viewed as an institution and social group.
 Emphasis on family as a social system in changing society.
-Prerequisite: CUNY certification in reading and writing reading and writing

-SOC 1104/SO 104 Race and Ethnic Relations BS Core
+SOC 1104 Race and Ethnic Relations BS Core

-3 cl hrs, 3 cr The impact of race and ethnicity on social relationships.
+The impact of race and ethnicity on social relationships.
 Primary focus is on American society.
-Analysis of human relations from both socialstructural and social-psychological perspectives.
-Prerequisite: CUNY certification in
+Analysis of human relations from both social-structural and social-psychological perspectives.